 Alagnak River Lodge History

-In 1984, with fishermen now heading to the Alagnak River in numbers, Van Hartley established Branch River Air Service, and has been flying guests to the lodge ever since.
 In 1992 a survey found that the lodge had been built in the wrong place, not quite on the land that was being leased.
-As the solution, the land that was leased was purchased and the lodge was moved to its current location.
+As the solution the lodge owners purchased 11 acres and the lodge facility was moved to its current location.
 This monumental feat was accomplished in the fall and spring and included bringing the lodge up to all the then current building codes.

-In 1996 the current owner started the purchase process and started managing the lodge.
-Since then improvements and upgrades, such as staff quarters, upgraded infrastructure, new boats and a new dock have been made each year so now the lodge is well maintained and up to the standards of today’s adventurer traveler while remaining true to its roots as a fishing camp.
+In 1996 the current owner started the purchase process and assumed the operation of the lodge.
+Since then improvements and upgrades, such as staff quarters, upgraded infrastructure, new boats and a new dock, have been made each year so the lodge is now well maintained and up to the standards of today’s adventurer traveler while remaining true to its roots as a fishing camp.